nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/creating-a-service.md

 `python3 service.py`{{execute}}

+You can now click on the `Local Web Browser` tab next to your terminal to hit your new service.

+***Before moving on, it's worth killing this instance of your service by hitting `CNTRL-C` a few times in the terminal window until it returns to the command prompt.***

 Now that you have a service, it's time to beign to write your experiment to look for any weaknesses in your design...